Pedro Lamas Baliero

 Pedro Lamas Baliero (1941 – February 2024) was a Uruguayan chess player, two-time Uruguayan Chess Championship winner (1969, 1972).

 Biography

 Pedro Lamas Baliero was born in 1941.
-From the end of 1960s to begin 1990s Pedro Lamas Baliero was one of Uruguayan leading chess players.
+From the end of the 1960s to beginning of the 1990s, Pedro Lamas Baliero was one of the leading Uruguayan chess players.
 He twice won Uruguayan Chess Championships: 1969, and 1972.
-In 1972, in Havana Pedro Lamas Baliero participated in 7th Pan American Chess Championship and ranked in 9th place.
+In 1972, in Havana Pedro Lamas Baliero participated in 7th Pan American Chess Championship and finished in the 9th place.

 Lamas Baliero played for Uruguay in the Chess Olympiads: